bamidev/browser-window/README.md

 ## Comming Soon

-At the moment, basic functionality is available, but there is more to come.
+At the moment, only basic functionality is available, but there is more to come.
 These are the features that are awaiting implementation:

 * Linux support (through GTK+) [underway]